fernandoobarbosa/find-a-friend-api/README.md

 # Nodejs Typescript Template

 # Environment vars
-This project uses the following environment variables and they are listed in the env.example file:
+This project uses the following environment variables and they are listed in the env.example file

 # Pre-requisites
 - Install [Node.js](https://nodejs.org/en/) version LTS